theunicornguild/PopoTheWorkerDocs/06_future_tasks/03_javascript_1_overview.md

 Go ahead and try adding new tasks with a due date set a future day.
 You should be able to see it in the Future list.

-Move the trello cards to "`Done`", and commit change to git.
+Move the trello cards to "`Done`", commit changes, and push to git.